kuzzleio/documentation-old/src/api-documentation/controller-realtime/publish.md

 }
 ```

-Sends a real-time message to Kuzzle Backend.
+Sends a real-time message to Kuzzle.
 The message will be dispatched to all the clients
 who have subscribed using filters that match the message content.

 <aside class="warning">